Arbitration Policy

 If an employment dispute arises while you are employed at the Company, we require any such dispute to be settled exclusively by binding arbitration under the federal Arbitration Act.
 Any dispute associated with employment, termination of your employment, discrimination, harassment, etc. will qualify for arbitration resolution.
 This arbitration shall be the exclusive means of resolving any dispute arising out of your employment or termination from employment and employees in any court or any forum can bring no other action.

-By simply accepting or continuing employment, you agree that arbitration is the exclusive remedy for all disputes arising out of or related to your employment with the Company.
-In addition, both the Company and you agree to waive all rights to a civil court action regarding your employment and the termination of your employment.
-Only the arbitrator, and not a judge nor a jury, will decide the dispute.
+By simply accepting or continuing employment, you agree that arbitration is the exclusive remedy for all other disputes arising out of or related to your employment with the Company.
+In addition, both the Company and you agree to waive all rights to a civil court action regarding your employment and the termination of your employment, except as provided above.
+Only the arbitrator, and not a judge nor a jury, will decide the dispute, except as provided above.

 If you decide to dispute an alleged incident during your employment, you must deliver a written request for your decision to arbitrate to the HR Department.
 You will have up to one (1) year from the date of termination, or one (1) year from the date on which the alleged incident(s) or conduct occurred to make such request.
 You will also have up to fourteen (14) calendar days to respond to each communication from the Company regarding the selection of an arbitrator and the scheduling of a hearing.